Senior Director, High School Programming

-Reporting to the Chief Executive Officer (CEO) and serving as a key member of the clinical team, the Clinical Director, High School and Adolescent Programming will serve as JED’s lead clinical subject matter expert on adolescent mental health and the delivery and support of student mental health care in the high school setting.
+Reporting to the Chief Executive Officer (CEO) and serving as a key member of the clinical team, the Senior Director, High School Programming will serve as JED’s lead clinical subject matter expert on adolescent mental health and the delivery and support of student mental health care in the high school setting.

 Strategy & Program Development

 - Serve as clinical subject matter expert lead on the development and ongoing curation of JED’s Comprehensive Approach for Mental Health Promotion and the Prevention of Suicide for High Schools; including the review of potential programs and services for inclusion in JED’s high school playbook.